BT (musician): Sonik Architects

+SoundLabs

+In 2024, Transeau co-founded SoundLabs, which allows for music corporations to use their artificial intelligence-assistive tools to create music and vocals for artists while letting artists retain the rights of such generated material.
+The company has entered an agreement with Universal Music Group to create vocals using SoundLabs' plugin MicDrop.
+A Spanish version of country music star Brenda Lee's 1958 song "Rockin' Around the Christmas Tree" using MicDrop was generated by SoundLabs.

 Other software

-Transeau is a user of digital audio workstation FL Studio and he was included in the Power Users section on Image-Line's site in 2013.
+Transeau is a user of the digital audio workstation FL Studio and he was included in the Power Users section on Image-Line's site in 2013.
 In 2014, BT collaborated with Boulanger Labs in creating the Leap Motion app Muse, a device that allows users to compose their own ambient sounds using gestural control.
 He also developed a standalone plugin synthesizer called BT Phobos for the music software company Spitfire Audio, which was released on April 6, 2017.
 BT created presets for the synth plugin Parallels, released by Softube in 2019.
 He also created analog synth tone patches for the synthesized Omnisphere 2, created by ILIO.

 In 2022, BT released the reverb Tails with Unfiltered Audio and the synth plugin Polaris with Spitfire.
+In 2024, he released the drum layering plugin Snapback with Cableguys.

 Personal life

-BT lives with his daughter in Maryland.
-In 2008, he was involved in dispute about his daughter's custody with the child's mother, Ashley Duffy.
 He is an avid scuba diver, and supports the preservation of sharks.
 In February 2014, BT partnered with EDM lifestyle brand Electric Family to produce a collaboration bracelet for which 100% of the proceeds are donated to the Shark Trust.
 On October 19, 2014, BT was married to Lacy Transeau (née Bean).
+He has a daughter from a previous relationship.